 My Very Eager Mother Just Served Us Nachos

 Want to see the craters on the moon?
 The rings of Saturn?
 The eye of the storm on Jupiter?
 Depending on the time of year, celestial objects viewed can vary from a quarter moon to the planets, distant galaxies, star clusters, nebulae and double stars!
 At Shenandoah, you’re far from city lights, so the viewing is spectacular.
 All you need to do is bring a blanket or lawn chair and your curiosity—this monthly activity is free!

 Have you figured out how the phrase works yet?
 M=Mercury, V=Venus, E=Earth, M=Mars, J=Jupiter, S=Saturn, U=Uranus and N=Neptune.
-(A little pizza beforehand at one of our restaurants isn’t a bad idea, either!)
+(A cup of soup and sandwich beforehand at one of our restaurants isn’t a bad idea, either!)

 Points of Interest